 \section{Introduction}

 Tractable Schrödinger Bridge (SB) models have proven to faithfully reconstruct the target distribution from an informative prior, overcoming the limitation of the noise prior in diffusion models~\citep{chen2021likelihood,bridgetts,audiolbm}.
 Recently, their advantages have been extended to speech enhancement tasks~\citep{sbsen, sbsel, han2025few}, such as denoising~\citep{sbsen}, dereverberation, and super-resolution~\citep{bridgesr}, where the low-quality (LQ) observation naturally provides indicative information for the high-quality (HQ) target.
-Although these efforts have proposed innovations spanning forward process design~\citep{sbsen}, model parameterization~\citep{richter2025investigating}, training objectives~\citep{zhang2025sb}, and cascaded architectures~\citep{han2025few,audiolbm}, their designs are usually confined to a single task or small-scale datasets, not yet achieving general speech restoration (GSR) at scale to address various real-world speech degradations.
+Although these efforts have proposed innovations spanning forward process design~\citep{sbsen}, model parameterization~\citep{richter2025investigating}, training objectives~\citep{zhang2025sb}, and cascaded architectures~\citep{han2025few,audiolbm}, their designs are usually confined to a single task, not yet achieving general speech restoration (GSR) at scale to address various real-world speech degradations.

-In this work, we propose \textit{VoiceBridge}, a general speech restoration (GSR) system~\citep{benesty2006speech, kolbaek2016speech, das2021fundamentals} rooted in a latent bridge model (LBM), where the~\textit{diverse LQ-to-HQ tasks} in GSR are modeled with~\textit{a single latent-to-latent generative process} backed by a transformer architecture.
+In this work, we propose \textit{VoiceBridge}, a one-step general speech restoration (GSR) system~\citep{benesty2006speech, kolbaek2016speech, das2021fundamentals} rooted in a latent bridge model (LBM), where the~\textit{diverse LQ-to-HQ tasks} in GSR are modeled with~\textit{a single latent-to-latent generative process} backed by a transformer architecture.
 By encoding both the LQ and HQ speech signals into continuous representations in a small latent space, VoiceBridge aims to preserve the advantages of the~\textit{data-to-data} sampling nature of bridge models from data space to latent space while achieving efficient training.
-Towards generalizable modeling, VoiceBridge explores combining the advantages of transformer architecture, namely good scalability that has been verified in both image~\citep{dit,u-vit} and audio~\citep{stableaudio} generation, with the bridge generative framework, further strengthening GSR performance at scale.